-Music Performance - 1.0 ARTS credit, 1.0 SS credit, 1.0 ELE credit them.
-The Extended Diploma has been designed for learners who wish to pursue a career in music via higher education, to access graduate entry employment.
+Music Performance - 1.0 ARTS credit, 1.0 SS credit, and/or 1.0 ELE credit

-There are broad and varied requirements of modern musicians, including being able to adapt to performance, production and creation contexts, and how musical theory and stylistic knowledge fit into
+There are broad and varied requirements of modern musicians, including being able to adapt to performance, production and creation contexts, and how musical theory and stylistic knowledge fit into them.
+The Diploma has been designed for learners who wish to pursue a career in music via higher education, to access graduate entry employment.

-Stamford (G11-12)
+Stamford Arts (G11-12)